felipewind/poc-quarkus-quickfixj/README.md

 # poc-fix project

-This is an very simple POC with Quarkus and Quickfixj.
+This is a very simple POC with Quarkus and Quickfixj.

 ## Running it locally